AlexanderEllis/blog/content/posts/check-valve.md

 ![Flow Diagram](flow-diagram.JPG)
 <center>
-*Here's a flow diagram with the one way check-valves.
-The arrows denote the direction of the flow for each valve.*
+<em>Here's a flow diagram with the one way check-valves.
+The arrows denote the direction of the flow for each valve.</em>
 </center>

 With those two check-valves in place, we can now exactly control the flow direction of the fluids, and we can successfully spray our water.